Transitional Living Program In Los Angeles, CA

 Many people have concerns when it comes to visitation.
-They do not want to be completely cut off from their loved ones, however, they also do not want family and friends to overstay their welcome.
-Transitional living homes do not allow visitors, but with certain limitations.
+They do not want to be completely cut off from their loved ones; however, they also do not want family and friends to overstay their welcome.
+Transitional living homes do allow visitors, but with certain limitations.
 For example, they are not allowed to stay the night and must act appropriately while on the property.

 Empower Your Child

 Even though you may not be together or even close by, it is important to ensure that you are keeping a clear line of communication open with your child.
 Of course, this might not be as easy as you would like, especially if you are both working on mending old wounds, but doing so can be beneficial in many ways.
-Not only are you able to get an inside look into what your child is going through, but your child is able to feel loved and supported by their parent(s) at a time when they need it most.
+Not only are you able to get an inside look into what your child is going through, but your child is able to feel loved and supported by their family at a time when they need it most.